-Here are a few other factors that can affect how much you are awarded in a settlement or from a court judgment:
+Here are a few other factors that can affect how much you are awarded in a big rig accident settlement or from a court judgment:

 - Lost Paychecks.
 The longer you are down with an injury the more shifts you miss at your place of employment.
 You’ll need to be reimbursed for your lost wages and potentially compensated for raises, bonuses, and promotions you may have been absent for.

 - Driver’s Insurance Limits.
-The truck driver’s insurance may have cap limits that run out before all of your hospital bills are paid.
+The big rig driver’s insurance may have cap limits that run out before all of your hospital bills are paid.
 In truck accidents, once a truck driver’s insurance has been exhausted, it’s often possible to sue the trucking company for the additional compensation you require.

 - Physical and Emotional Hardships.
 Non-economic damages are awarded for your pain and suffering.
-After such a devastating accident, victims can suffer anxiety and depression.
+After a devastating big rig accident, victims can suffer anxiety and depression.
 Especially when injuries keep them from doing things they once enjoyed.

 - Your Personal Injury Lawyer’s Level of Experience.
 A skilled California attorney with experience at the negotiating table and in the courtroom can make a substantial difference in the compensation you receive.